Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ClassificationClass C Felony

-ImprisonmentMandatory minimum 30 days (cannot be suspended or placed on probation)
+Imprisonment30 days mandatory minimum (cannot be suspended or placed on probation) to 10 years maximum

-EnforcementAlabama Department of Corrections, Local Law Enforcement, Alabama Law Enforcement Agency
+EnforcementAlabama Department of Corrections / Local Law Enforcement / District Attorneys

 Aircraft subject to civil forfeiture.
-No intent to deliver contraband required — merely photographing a facility from outside is sufficient for prosecution.
+No intent to deliver contraband required—proximity alone is criminal.

-Surveillance or photography of a Department of Corrections facility by drone (Ala.
+Surveillance or photographing a Department of Corrections facility by drone (Ala.
 Code § 13A-7-91)

 ClassificationClass C Felony

-Introducing contraband into a correctional facility by drone (Ala.
+Introducing contraband into a Department of Corrections facility by drone (Ala.
 Code § 13A-7-92)

 ClassificationClass C Felony

-Introducing any piece or component of a drone into a correctional facility (Ala.
+Introducing a drone component into a Department of Corrections facility (Ala.
 Code § 13A-7-93)

 ClassificationClass C Felony

-Unauthorized entry of critical infrastructure facility with armed drone (Ala.
+Unauthorized entry of critical infrastructure facility while possessing or operating an armed drone (Ala.
 Code § 13A-7-4.3)

 ClassificationClass C Felony

-Criminal surveillance while trespassing in a private place (Ala.
+Criminal surveillance while trespassing in private place (Ala.
 Code § 13A-11-32)

 ClassificationClass B Misdemeanor